Veterans (Justified): Plot

 Raylan (Timothy Olyphant) and Mullen (Nick Searcy) lead a raid on Boyd's (Walton Goggins) camp, arresting him for violating his parole.
-They question all of his followers but all of them reply with the same quote, "You strike at the shepherd, the sheep may scatter."
+They question all of his followers but all of them reply with the same quote, "You strike at the shepherd, so that the sheep may scatter."

 Without any back-up evidence that Boyd blew up the meth lab, the team must find the two dealers as Boyd and his followers are released.
 The dealers have met with Bo (M. C. Gainey) and Johnny (David Meunier) to ask for protection, which they accept to provide.
 Bo and Johnny visit Boyd in his camp, where Bo offers him money to leave his association but Boyd refuses the money.
 Raylan meets Sheriff Hunter Mosley (Brent Sexton) in prison to ask for anything regarding Bo.
-Mosley reveals that Arlo (Raymond J. Barry) was running the protection business for Bo when he went to jail.
+Mosley reveals that Arlo (Raymond J. Barry) was put in charge of running the protection business for Bo while he was in jail.
+Now that he is out, Bo wants his money from Arlo, money that Arlo doesn’t have.

 While taking the dealers to protection, Bo has his men kill them and dump their bodies.
 Raylan and Mullen try to enter the local Veterans of Foreign Wars building which Arlo frequents, but are denied access by the guard unless they have a membership.
-They call Gutterson (Jacob Pitts) to help them get in.
-Inside, they talk with Arlo and offer him protection but he refuses.
-When Raylan calls him a "lowlife", Arlo slaps him and the officers leave.
-They are called to the crime scene of the dealers' deaths, unaware of Bo's role in their deaths.
-Raylan then finds Dewey Crowe (Damon Herriman) hitchhiking, having been expelled of Boyd's camp.
-Raylan then has Dewey work as an inside man for him and beg Boyd to be back at the camp.
+They call Gutterson (Jacob Pitts), a fellow Marshall who served as an army Ranger in Afghanistan, to help them get in.
+Inside, they talk with Arlo and offer him protection against Bo, but he refuses.
+When Raylan calls him a "lowlife", Arlo slaps him.
+As the officers leave, they are called to the crime scene of the dealers' deaths.
+Unaware of Bo's role in their deaths, they attribute the crime to Boyd and his followers.
+Raylan then finds Dewey Crowe (Damon Herriman) hitchhiking, having been expelled from Boyd's camp for the ‘sin’ of “onanism,” Raylan tricks Dewey into revealing camp information by ‘deputizing’ him.